-As a means of tracking visitors to our school, all visitors must have a scheduled appointment to come to the school.
+All visitors must have a scheduled appointment to come into the school to minimize interruption to learning.
 There is a buzzer with voice communication available to the right of the front doors.
 Please press this buzzer and wait for instructions from the Administrative Assistant.
-Visitors will be asked to sign in for Contact Tracing.
+All visitors will be asked to sign in.
 Parents are asked to wait outside for after school arrangements.
 If children are leaving during the school day or arriving, they should sign out or sign in at the office.